Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 NOTE: if you have an existing MOLE in orbit, it will retain its side EVA hatch; the changes only apply to new craft.

 Science System
-- Added a new science system that lets you load experiments into the Coach containers (and Appaloosa), fly them to your stations and transfer them into a MOLE lab, and once completed, load them back into a Coach/Appaloosa for transport back to Kerbin.
+- Added a new science system that lets you load experiments into the Coach containers, fly them to your stations and transfer them into a MOLE lab, and once completed, load them back into a Coach for transport back to Kerbin.
 The experiments have little to no transmit value, encouraging you to bring them home (or if you prefer, load them into an MPL).
 The new experiments can have many requirements such as orbiting specific planets at specific altitudes, various resources, minimum crew, and required parts.
 To give players an added challenge, you can optionally specify the percentage chance that an experiment will succeed.
 You even have the ability to run a specific part module once an experiment has met the prerequisites- that gives you the ability to provide custom benefits.
 Just be sure to implement the IWBIExperimentResults interface.

 Coach
 - Added new Science! template.
 Use this template to add up to 4 science experiments to study at your space stations.
 The Coach 300 holds 6.